 Otherwise, the problem will either be 1.) an improper picture setting, 2.) a faulty or improper cable connection, or 3.) a faulty printed circuit board.

-The following two tables list various color anomalies and corrective actiions.
-The first table lists issues resolved by making menu adjustments.
-Find the Symptom, then find the corresponding Setting in the Picture menu that corresponds with the Symptom, and change it in the Direction indicated.
+The following table lists issues that can be resolved by making menu adjustments.
+Find the Setting in the Picture menu that corresponds with the Symptom, and change it in the Direction indicated.
 Also, see Setting Adjustments.

 |Picture is weak, pasty, or flat||Picture or Contrast||Right (or up)|